In the previous blog post, we discussed that even the best strategy can fall prey to the wrong trading mindset.

 In a 10-year meditation study of Zen monks conducted by Dr Akira Kasamatsu and Dr Tomi Hirai of Tokyo University’s Department of Neuro-Psychiatry, the doctors found that the monks with over 20 years of meditative experience generated the highest amount of Theta.
 Those who were less proficient in their Zen training, drifted more often into a “sleepiness” state called “Konchin.”3

-Since most currency traders don't want to shave their heads and take a 20-year sabbatical to study Zen meditation to generate Theta waves, the challenges involved make meditation impractical for those who want to learn to trade in the shortest amount of time possible.
+Since most currency traders don’t want to shave their heads and take a 20-year sabbatical to study Zen meditation in order to generate Theta waves, the challenges involved make meditation impractical for those who want to learn to trade in the shortest amount of time possible.

 Furthermore, like the least experienced monks, many traders who begin using meditation for Theta-wave generation will also tend to fall asleep before being able to implant success-based, trading affirmations into their subconscious minds.